Straniksss/Flux/README.md

 Unlike traditional project management tools, Flux Tasks stores **100% of your data locally** on your machine.
 No cloud databases, no tracking, no mandatory subscriptions.
 Just pure, instant desktop performance wrapped in a gorgeous liquid-glass user interface.

 Additionally, Flux Tasks features an **optional GitHub integration** using a streamlined Personal Access Token (PAT) flow.
 Link your local projects to GitHub repositories, track remote releases, and sync issues—all while retaining the ability to work entirely offline.

 ---

+## 🔌 GitHub & Offline-First Flexibility

+Flux Tasks is architected from the ground up to place full ownership of data in your hands.
+You don't need a GitHub account, a token, or even an active internet connection to use the core system.

+### 🛡️ 100% Offline Mode (No GitHub Connected)
+When used entirely offline or without a linked GitHub account, all features remain fully functional:
+* **Local Projects & Roadmaps**: Create and manage local projects and milestones without any network requests.
+* **Smart Tasks & Checklists**: Create bugs, features, refactors, docs, or AI prompts stored directly in your local SQLite database.
+* **Local Code Snippets**: Save and edit code fragments with syntax highlighting.
+* **Local Attachments**: Import and open project resources (images, PDFs, ZIP archives) locally.
+* **Local Backups & Exports**: Export data to Markdown, JSON, HTML, or CSV, and create/restore local database backups.

+### 🐙 Optional GitHub Integration (When Connected)
+If you decide to link a project to a GitHub repository, you get access to advanced repository metrics:
+* **Repository Dashboard**: View stars, forks, open issues, PR counts, default branch, and last push date directly in the app.
+* **Issues Integration**: Synchronize states, import GitHub issues into local tasks, or automatically create GitHub issues from your tasks.
+* **Local Git Actions**: Perform `commit`, `pull`, `push`, and `tag` commands, or launch a terminal directly in your project folder.
+* **Release Timeline Viewer**: Render a read-only timeline of your repository's GitHub Releases history.
+* **High-Level Security**: Your Personal Access Token (PAT) is never stored in plain text or shared with the renderer; it is securely encrypted using Electron's `safeStorage` API and stays safely inside your local SQLite DB.

+---